Frontex sees big rise in EU migrant entries, no Ukraine link - NewsBreak

 Frontex sees big rise in EU migrant entries, no Ukraine link

-BRUSSELS — (AP) — The number of migrants trying to enter the European Union without authorization in the first three months of this year has risen to its highest level since 2016, even excluding refugees arriving from Ukraine, the EU’s border and coast guard agency said Tuesday.
+The number of migrants trying to enter the European Union without authorization in the first three months of this year has risen to its highest level since 2016, even excluding refugees arriving from Ukraine , the EU’s border and coast guard agency said Tuesday.

 Frontex estimated that more than 40,300 “illegal crossings” were made into the 27-nation EU between January and March, up by 57% over the same period last year.